 Gregory K. Moroux attended the University of Southwestern Louisiana in 1973 where he earned his B.A.
-He went on to Louisiana State University Law Center in Baton Rouge in 1979 where he earned his Doctor of Jurisprudence.
-Greg was appointed an Assistant U.S. Attorney in the criminal division of the Western District of Louisiana and currently serves as a Special Assistant to the Attorney General of the State of Louisiana.
+He attended Louisiana State University Law Center in Baton Rouge in 1979 where he earned his Doctor of Jurisprudence.
+Greg was appointed an Assistant U.S. Attorney in the criminal division of the Western District of Louisiana, and currently serves as a Special Assistant to the Attorney General of the State of Louisiana.

 Greg enjoys traveling and reading biographies and about current events.
-He enjoys a busy social life with his wife of 42 years, Lynn Moroux.
+He enjoys a busy social life with his wife, Lynn Moroux.